Giandom/data-contracts/opendatamesh.org/quickstart/README.md

   -H 'accept: application/json'
 ```

-At this point, if you go back to Azure DevOps, you should see the **odm-demo-infrastructure** pipeline running.
+At this point, if you go back to your Azure DevOps, you should see the **odm-demo-infrastructure** pipeline running.

 * Once the pipeline is complete, view the details of the **Terraform Apply** step and copy the IP found at the bottom of the execution log: **vm-public-endpoint**.
 * Create a second SSH service connection as done [in this paragraph](####-ODM-Platform-deployment-instructions-####), specifying the following values: